rafaLino/monthly-control/README.md

 # Reminders
 Create a new branch and do your changes. \

-After finishing, commit and tagged it!
+After finishing, commit and tag it!

 ```bash
 npm version [major|minor|patch]